 The ExCITE project methodology is highly inspired by a user-centric approach used for prototyping, validating and refining a solution in both multiple and evolving real contexts.
 In order for the results of the evaluations to be significant, prototype deployment must consider a large scale and a longitudinal perspective.

 This is possible in ExCITE because (1) a Giraff prototype designed to accommodate future needs already exists, (2) the members in the ExCITE project are geographically distributed in Italy, Spain and Sweden and (3) the end-user participation is closely tied to the consortium and project activities.
 Healthy adult volunteers have been selected at different end-user test sites.
-Each end-user site has received a prototype to be tried and used for a period of time (up to 1 year).
+Each end user site has received a prototype to be tried and used for a period of time (up to 1 year).
 Currently test sites are on-going and the Giraff has already been improved technically and in user interface to address the challenges encountered.
-Feedback shows a very positive response from the elderly and their families and outlines the challenges in penetrating the organisations.
+Feedback shows a very positive response from elderly and families and outlines the challenges in penetrating the organisations.

-The technology used in the evaluation, is called the Giraff robot, a telepresence device that allows anyone – professional caregivers, family and friends to virtually visit a home, move about freely and communicate with residents via videoconferencing technology.
+The technology used in the evaluation is called the Giraff robot, a telepresence device that allows anyone – professional caregivers, family and friends to virtually visit a home, move about freely and communicate with residents via videoconferencing technology.

-Expected results and impact:
+Expected results and impact

 The ExCITE project will achieve a breakthrough in the application of telerobotics to elderly care by developing a low-cost, easy-to-use device with practical functionality.
 By focusing on simple audio-visual communications via a mobile platform, the Giraff achieves practicality and a price point that enables large-scale home deployment.
 By focusing on the main objective of user involvement and assessment of requirements, it will also be an eminently usable device.